George Kittle: Pre-draft

-The San Francisco 49ers selected Kittle in the fifth round with the 146th overall pick in the 2017 NFL Draft.
-He was reunited with Iowa teammate C. J. Beathard, whom the San Francisco 49ers drafted in the third round (104th overall).

 2017 season

-On May 4, 2017, the San Francisco 49ers signed Kittle to a four-year, $2.69 million contract that included a signing bonus of $298,287.
+The San Francisco 49ers selected Kittle in the fifth round with the 146th overall pick in the 2017 NFL draft.
+He was reunited with Iowa teammate C. J. Beathard, whom the 49ers drafted in the third round (104th overall).
+On May 4, 2017, the 49ers signed Kittle to a four-year, $2.69 million contract that included a signing bonus of $298,287.

 Throughout training camp, he competed against Garrett Celek, Vance McDonald, Logan Paulsen, Blake Bell, and Cole Hikutini for the job as the starting tight end.
 Head coach Kyle Shanahan named Kittle the starting tight end to start the regular season.

 Kittle made his NFL debut in the 49ers' season-opener against the Carolina Panthers and caught five passes for 27 yards in a 23–3 loss.
 He caught his first NFL reception on a 13-yard pass from Brian Hoyer on the first drive and was tackled by Panthers' safety Mike Adams.
 On October 8, 2017, Kittle made seven receptions for 83 yards and his first NFL touchdown during a 26–23 overtime loss to the Indianapolis Colts.
 During a Week 9 matchup against the Arizona Cardinals, Kittle caught three passes for 27 yards, before leaving the 20–10 loss with a leg injury.
 He was inactive due to the injury and missed the following game against the New York Giants.
 He finished the regular season with his first 100-yard receiving game in Week 17 against the Los Angeles Rams.

 Kittle finished his rookie season with 43 receptions for 515 yards and two touchdowns in 15 games.

 2018 season

 In the season opener against the Minnesota Vikings, Kittle had five receptions for 90 yards in a 24–16 loss.
 During Week 4 against the Los Angeles Chargers, Kittle recorded an 82-yard touchdown reception as part of a 125-yard performance as the 49ers narrowly lost by a score of 29–27.
-During Week 7 against the Los Angeles Rams, he had five receptions for 98 yards and a touchdown in the 39–10 loss.
+During Week 7 against the Rams, he had five receptions for 98 yards and a touchdown in the 39–10 loss.
 During Week 14 against the Denver Broncos, Kittle set a franchise record for receiving yards by a tight end with 210, all coming in the first half, as well as becoming the first 49ers tight end to surpass 1,000 receiving yards.
 During the season finale against the Rams, Kittle broke Travis Kelce's single-season receiving yards record for a tight end, less than an hour after Kelce broke the record, on a 43-yard touchdown and finished the season with 1,377 yards.
 The record was again broken by Kelce in 2020.
 He was named as a Pro Bowler for the first time.
 He was ranked 29th by his fellow players on the NFL Top 100 Players of 2019.